Constructing the Constructible Universe Constructively: The Fundamental Operations

 We now proceed to construct the constructible universe, \tf{L}.
 In order to do this, given $\tf{L}_\alpha$ we would like $\tf{L}_{\alpha+1}$ to be the collection of ``\emph{definable subsets}'' of $\tf{L}_\alpha$ for some appropriate definition of definable.
 Following Barwise, we will choose to do this by defining a series of $\Sigma$-operations, each of which will comprise of two arguments.
 These operations will then be used to generate the constructible sets.
 The main benefit to this approach over the syntactic one is that it will avoid assuming any form of the Axiom of Infinity.

 The operations we will take are the same as in \cite{BarwiseAdmissibles} except for the addition of $\funint$, $\funimp$ and $\funforall$.
-Observe that, over classical logic, $\funint$ is deducible from the original operations via the identity
+This is to allow us to prove \Cref{lemma:BarwisetFormula} that the Axiom of Separation for a $\Sigma_0$-formula can be obtained by a sequence of such operations.
+This will be achieved by an induction on the construction of the class of $\Sigma_0$ formulae and in order to generalise this to the intuitionistic setting we will need to consider the three additional cases of conjunction, implication and bounded universals that are not treated by Barwise.
+Conjunctions will be relatively straight forward and we observe here that, over classical logic, intersections are deducible from the original operations via the identity